jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

 Some of these goals depend on which component in a system is performing the queries.
 The web page goal above can only be done by browsers, whereas the other rules could also be implemented in an OS-based resolver client.

+Note that there are also other possible goals, e.g., around discovery of DNS servers (see, e.g., {{I-D.schinazi-httpbis-doh-preference-hints}}).
+These goals are outside the scope of this memo, as it is only concerned with selection from a set of known servers.

 # Potential selection algorithms {#algorithms}

 This section introduces and analyzes several potential strategies for distributing queries to different resolvers.
 Each strategy is formulated as an algorithm for choosing a resolver Ri from a set of n resolvers R1, R2, ...,  Rn.